abhijayrana/iclr-2026/_posts/2026-04-27-coding-agents.md

 ---
 layout: distill
 title: Can Coding Agents be General Agents?
-description: Coding agents have seen rapid capability and adoption gains.
+description: "Coding agents have seen rapid capability and adoption gains.
 Recently, a trend has emerged: users are applying coding agents to general automation tasks beyond software engineering.
 In this post, we investigate whether coding agents can generalize to end-to-end business process automation.
 We define success as the effective bidirectional translation between business-level goals and code-level implementation, and identify an evaluation gap: existing benchmarks test one of the two, but rarely both together.
 We bridge this gap with a case study, evaluating a coding agent on practical business operation tasks using an open-core Enterprise Resource Planning system, Odoo.
 We find that the agent reliably completes simple tasks but exhibits characteristic failures on complex tasks: lazy code heuristics, hallucinated domain knowledge, and silent policy violations.
-Our results suggest that bridging domain logic and code execution is a key bottleneck for general-purpose agents.
+Our results suggest that bridging domain logic and code execution is a key bottleneck for general-purpose agents."
 date: 2026-04-27
 future: true
 htmlwidgets: true